Support Us Button Widget

 Assess the situation

 Many animals brought into wildlife rehabilitation centers aren’t actually abandoned.
-An animal displaying no indicators of distress or injury may just be waiting for mom.
+An animal displaying no indicators of distress or injury may just be waiting for Mom.
 If the animal is bleeding or obviously injured, it’s time to get the experts involved.

 Be mindful of the animal’s well-being

 Don’t act immediately when you’ve determined an animal is abandoned.
 Human contact stresses the animal and could lead to injury and disease (to you and the animal).
 Human food or improper feeding techniques can also cause harm.
-Keep a close eye, be patient, and consult Carolina Wildlife Center or another licensed rehabilitator.
+Keep a close eye, be patient, and consult the Carolina Wildlife Center or another licensed rehabilitator.

 At this point, you’re in good hands.
 Follow their instructions to safely bring in the animal, and go cash in on your good deed for the day.
 Mother Nature thanks you.